FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/tos.md

 ---

-## Welcome to FRP
+## Welcome to DSRP

-By joining **Fearless Roleplay**, you’re entering an immersive, mature community driven by storytelling, fairness, and respect.
+By joining **Denali State Roleplay**, you’re entering an immersive, mature community driven by storytelling, fairness, and respect.
 These terms are simple: follow them, or you’ll be removed.
 No second chances for rulebreakers.

 If this isn’t for you — no hard feelings.
 This isn’t your average server.